Be the Difference

 Sometimes being a leader means that you don't have as much time to serve as you would like.
 Your schedule is packed and you have priorities to get done.
 It can be easy to let service fall to the end of the list.
-But our flock knows how important service is and sets aside three days—Make a Difference Day, Martin Luther King Jr. Day, and Earth Day—to focus on serving our communities.
+But our flock knows how important service is and sets aside three days—Fall Day of Service, Martin Luther King Jr. Day, and Earth Day—to focus on serving our communities.
 On these days we grab our tools, go out into the community, and make change together.

 For those leaders among you who would rather start your own program, we have the resources to make your service vision a reality.
 The service grant, made possible through the Kilkenny Service and Leadership Fund, provides up to $1,000 to a student or student organization to design, implement, and assess a service program to engage and positively impact our community.

 Leadership and Service Advising

 Want to hone your leadership skills?
 Are you having a hard time getting students engaged in your organization?
 Want to get involved in our community and don’t know where to start?
 We are here to help!
 Bring any leadership or service questions you have to our weekly advising hours.
 Meet 1:1 with a professional staff member to ask questions, get resources, and learn about opportunities.